Cloud-Monkey/Hackathon1-project1/README.md

 ## List of Features

+Logo
+Top navigation menu
+Hero image
+Visual Story
+Footer

 ## UX/UI

 ## Messaging and tone

 _Brand Archetype:_ Sage (knowledge) and Explorer (freedom).

-Tone/Characteristics:
+_Tone Characteristics:_
-Informative, Engaging: Offer rich, detailed content that captures attention.
+1. Informative, Engaging: Offer rich, detailed content that captures attention.
-Trustworthy, Conversational: Share information in a clear, approachable way.
+2. Trustworthy, Conversational: Share information in a clear, approachable way.
-Respectful, Caring: Value cultural heritage and the reader's time.
+3. Respectful, Caring: Value cultural heritage and the reader's time.
-Passionate, Enthusiastic: Convey a love for tea and its deep cultural roots.
+4. Passionate, Enthusiastic: Convey a love for tea and its deep cultural roots.

-Example Messaging:
+_Example Messaging:_
 "Discover the rich history of tea across China, Japan, and India."
 "Uncover the stories behind every cup."
 "Explore the art and tradition of tea-making."